 Free Speech, Public Assembly, and Distributing/Petitioning Guidelines and Procedures

-Central Piedmont Community College endeavors to make as many spaces on campuses as practical available for use by non-college affiliated individuals and groups, subject to reasonable guidelines and registration procedures.
-Prior registration by non-college affiliated groups and visitors to campus for the use of spaces is required.
-Central Piedmont places reasonable restrictions on the time and place in which non-College-affiliated individuals and groups may exercise rights of free speech, petition, and peaceable assembly on College property.
+Central Piedmont Community College is committed to making certain spaces available to currently enrolled students, staff, and faculty, and non-College affiliated groups and individuals, subject to reasonable guidelines and registration procedures.
+Prior registration for the use of spaces is required for currently enrolled students, staff, and faculty, as well as for non-college-affiliated groups.
+Central Piedmont places reasonable restrictions on the time and place in which individuals and groups may exercise rights of free speech, petition, and peaceable assembly on college property.

 The use of spaces must not violate federal, state, or local statutes, regulations, codes, or ordinances.
-Space use must be consistent with and complimentary to the educational mission of the College.
-As such, priority use of facilities and grounds shall be given to students, staff, faulty, and student organizations.
-Use of facilities by non-college affiliated groups or individuals shall not disrupt the administrative and educational functions of the College shall be appropriate in size for activities conducted therein, and shall not create an unsafe or threatening condition for participants and non-participants.
+Space use must be consistent with and complementary to the educational mission of the College.
+As such, priority use of facilities and grounds shall be given to students, staff, faculty, and student organizations.
+Use of facilities by non-college-affiliated groups or individuals shall not disrupt the administrative and educational functions of the College, shall be appropriate in size for activities conducted therein, and shall not create an unsafe or threatening condition for participants and non-participants.

 The College reserves the right to relocate any assembly to ensure that the activity does not interfere with the normal operation of the College.